kaitlynatif/Regex_Tutorial/gist-template.md

 In the example, the bracket expression `[a-z\.]{2,6}` successfully matches the top-level domain part `.edu` of the email address.

 #### Conclusion
-In brief, our featured regex `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` efficiently matches valid email addresses by utilizing bracket expressions to define character sets for the username, domain, and top-level domain parts of the email address as we discussed earlier.
+In brief, our featured regex `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` efficiently matches valid email addresses by utilizing bracket expressions to define character sets for the username, domain, and top-level domain parts of the email address as discussed earlier.
 These bracket expressions, combined with other regex components, ensure proper structure and formality for email addresses, making it a valuable tool in a variety of applications.

 ## Character Classes

-Character classes, known as character sets, are a short and more concise regular expressions (regex) that represent specific sets of characters.
+Character classes, known as character sets, are short and more concise regular expressions (regex) that represent specific sets of characters.
 Through the use of character classes, you can simplify and shorten regex patterns, thereby making them readable and easier to understand.

 In our **regex featured in this tutorial:** `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` uses various regex elements, including `character classes`, `character sets`, `meta characters`, and `repeating character classes`.
 These elements ensure the regex are assessed and sourced accurately to match the email addresses.

 ### Character Classes and Character Sets:
 The featured email regex uses the primary character class: `\d` and `..` Character sets are defined within square brackets, such as `[a-z]`, `[0-9]`, and `[.-]`.
-These sets represent multiple characters, allowing a single character match from the specified range.
+These sets represent multiple characters allowing a single character match from the specified range.

 **Example:** Consider the following `/[a-zA-Z0-9]/`

-This regex pattern matches a single alphanumeric character, which can be an uppercase letter, a lowercase letter, or a digit.
+This regex pattern matches a single alphanumeric character which can be an uppercase letter, a lowercase letter, or a digit.
 The character class `\d` matches a digit, while [a-z] and [A-Z] are character sets that match lowercase and uppercase letters, respectively.
 Combining these character sets within square brackets creates a pattern that matches any single alphanumeric character.

 ### Meta Characters Inside Character Classes:
 The meta characters are characters with special meanings in regex, such as the dot `(.)`.
 Inside character classes, some meta characters lose their special meaning and are treated as literals.
 In our featured email regex, the hyphen `(-)` and the dot `(.)` are meta characters placed inside character classes `[a-z0-9_.-]` and `[\da-z.-]`.
 The dot (.) does not need to be escaped with a backslash, and the hyphen is used as a literal character without escaping, as it is placed at the beginning or end of the character set.